 Another purpose of live view photography is when there’s a need for extreme focus accuracy.
 Usually, it happens during macro shooting.

-High definition video footage; it is likely to be expected with D750 having a resolution of 1080p at up to 60 fps with a full movie exposure.
-It offers a frame rate of 50, 30, 25, or 24 frames, able to crop mode in 1.5x with either fx or dx lenses.
+High definition video footage; is likely to be expected, with D750 having a resolution of 1080p at up to 60 fps and full movie exposure.
+It offers a frame rate of 50, 30, 25, or 24 frames, crop mode in 1.5x with either fx or dx lenses.

 One of the shooting modes can be through point-and-shoot alongside 13 scenes with seven options effects settings.
 Recording can be done through the H.264/MPEG-4 codec.

 Filmmakers prefer this model for it has zebra stripes that stand as a warning for an overly exposed video and separate video ISO sensitivity, just like with D810 at a lower price, not to mention a different ‘Movie Shooting Menu.’